AbegundeStephen/devtutor/README.md

 ## Installation

-This project requires you to have  MYSQL server running on you local machine.
+This project requires MYSQL server running on your local machine.
 Also,locate the dbconfig file in the "devtutorbackend" diretory and edit the connection configuration file.
 To set up Devtutor on your local machine, follow these steps:

 ```bash